inodb/2014-5-metagenomics-workshop/source/annotation/translation.rst

     transeq -sequence <input file> -outseq <output file> -frame 6 -clean

-Now run this command on all X input files that we just have downloaded.
+Now run this command on all four input files that we have created links to.
 When the command has finished for all files, we can move on to the actual annotation.